Kosi River: Hydropower

-The Kosi is associated with many ancient spiritual stories.
-It is mentioned in the Bal Kand section of Valmiki Ramayana as the Kausiki who is the form assumed by Satyavati after her death.
-Satyavati was the elder sister of Viswamitra, descendants of Kushak dynasty.
-In the Markandeya Purana, the Kosi is described as the primal force.
-Due to the violent nature of the Kosi during monsoon season, legend says that Parvati, the wife of Shiva, after defeating the demon Durg, became known as the warrior goddess Durga who transformed into Kaushiki.
-In Ramayana, the river Ganges is depicted as her elder sister.

-According to Mahabharata epic, the God of death took the form of a woman and resides on the banks of the river to limit population growth.
-Kosi resonates with the folklore of Mithila.
-The most important depictions of Kosi folklore are Kosi as a virgin absolutely care free and full of energy and as a frustrated wife of old hermit Richeek wandering in the Himalayas.
-Kosi is also invoked as the mother - 'Kosi Ma'.
-These images capture the contradiction that is inherent in the Kosi River as a source of life and death, prosperity and destruction; a mother and an enchanting virgin.

-It is also the lifeline of the Mithila region, today spread over more than half of India's state of Bihar.
-It is the subject of legend and folklore of the region; the legend of Mithila extends over many centuries.
-Mithila is also the name of a style of Hindu art created in the area.

 Protected areas

 In Nepal two protected areas are located in the Koshi River basin.

 Sagarmatha National Park

 The Sagarmatha National Park encompasses the upper catchments of the Dudh Koshi River system.
 The park covers an area of 1148 km2 and ranges in elevation from 2845 m to 8848 m at the summit of Mount Everest.
 Established in 1976 the park was declared a UNESCO World Heritage Site in 1979.
 The landscape in the park is rugged consisting of mountain peaks, glaciers, rivers, lakes, forests, alpine scrubs and meadows.
 The forests comprise stands of oak, blue pine, fir, birch, juniper and rhododendron.
 The park provides habitat for snow leopards, red pandas, musk deer, Himalayan tahrs, and 208 bird species including impeyan pheasant, bearded vulture, snow cock, and the yellow-billed chough.

 About 3500 Sherpa people live in villages and seasonal settlements situated along the main tourist trails.
 Tourism to the region began in the early 1960s.
 In 2003, about 19,000 tourists arrived in the area.